lxndrblz/anatole/README.md

   mainSections = ["post", "docs"]
 ```

+### _index.md and post section header
+You can place custom content, by creating `_index.md` markdown file within the content directory.
+An example can be found [here](https://github.com/lxndrblz/anatole/blob/exampleSite/content/english/_index.md).
+Uncomment the section as needed.
+This file `_index.md` also has a parameter called `mainSectionsTitle`, which lets you specify a header for the posts on the main page.
+This header will be styled and placed always after the content of the `_index.md` it self.

 ### Robots.txt

 If you want Hugo to generate a robots.txt, you will have to set the `enableRobotsTXT` in the `config.toml` to `true`.
 By default, a robots.txt, which allows search engine crawlers to access to any page, will be generated.
 It will look like this: